gustavonikov/gustavonikov/README.md

 😰 Not know much about, but would like to know:  🔸 Cloud    🔸 Cibersecurity   🔸 Machine Learning

 📍 And i'm always open to try and live new stuffs!

+Jesus is King 👑, be light✨ wherever u r!